17 Dogs That Look Like Wolves to Add to Your Pack

 Northern Inuit dog

 You may have seen the Northern Inuit dog breed on a popular television show on HBO.
 The rumors are true: This breed stands in for the dire wolves on Game of Thrones.
 And a Northern Inuit plays the part of Rollo in the television series Outlander.

 “Developed in the United Kingdom, the Northern Inuit dog resembles wolves and was originally bred for its wolflike appearance,” says Dr. Savageau.

-These dogs come from crosses of several dog breeds, with no wolf in the mix.
-Even so, these aren’t the best dogs for first-time owners.
-This breed, while very clever, remains stubborn and challenging to train, so dedication and willingness to take the time to socialize and train your pet properly is essential.
-Northern Inuits prefer to live in a pack or family, so if you’re building your own “wolf pack,” they would welcome canine siblings.
+These dogs come from crosses of several dog breeds with no wolf in the mix.
+Even so, they aren’t the best dogs for first-time owners.
+This breed, while very clever, remains stubborn and challenging to train, so dedication and willingness to take the time to socialize and train your pet properly are essential.

 Tamaskan dog sitting on sand at the beach